devmichalek/Skipper/README.md

 ## Command's [list](https://github.com/devmichalek/Skipper/blob/master/COMMANDS.md)

 ## Project Structure
-Project is make with Visual Studio 2017.
+Project was made with Visual Studio 2017.
 Interpreter is partly managed by Bison & Flex.
-Code uses the newest C++17 standard (filesystem) as well as C++14 and C++11 (regex and its many other features).
+Code uses the newest C++17 standard (filesystem) as well as C++14 and C++11 (regex and many other features such as multithreading).
 FTP file managing system is upon the Boost.Asio library.